This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-Your caregiver will make an incision on your knee to insert the arthroscope.
+Your healthcare provider will make an incision on your knee to insert the arthroscope.
 More small incisions may be made on your knee.
 Small tools may be inserted to fix your knee.
-Caregivers may remove tissue or broken bones.
+Healthcare providers may remove tissue or broken bones.
 The incisions will be closed with stitches and wrapped with a bandage.

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may be allowed to go home.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you may be allowed to go home.
 If you are staying in the hospital, you will be taken to your hospital room.

 - You cannot make it to your procedure.